netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    Other related efforts were explored in the past, e.g., {{?I-D.liu-netmod-yang-schedule}}.

-   Thanks to Reshad Rahman for the great YANG Doctors review, Mahesh Jethanandani for the AD review, Per Andersson for the OPSDIR review, and Peter Yee for genart review.
+   Thanks to Reshad Rahman for the great YANG Doctors review, Mahesh Jethanandani for the AD review, Per Andersson for the OPSDIR review, Peter Yee for genart review, and Acee Lindem for the rtgdir review.